-A blockbuster for beta-carotene, this winner of a main dish makes your RealAge younger, with a RA effect of 4.6 days younger.
+A blockbuster for beta-carotene, this Curried Lentil Soup recipe is a winner of a main dish that makes your RealAge younger.
+With a RA effect of 4.6 days younger.

 Preparation Time: 5 minutes

 Cooking Time: 25 minutes

 1 carton (8 ounces) plain fat free or low fat yogurt

 2 large carrots, thinly sliced

 2 teaspoons curry powder, preferably Madras curry powder*

 41/4 cups low salt chicken or vegetable broth

 1 cup fruity red wine such as merlot